eecs280staff/tutorials/docs/setup_gdb.md

 <!-- Preserve links to old section heading "Arguments and Options" -->
 <a id="arguments-and-options"></a>

-Inputs to a program may be provided when it is initailly run via command-line arguments.
+Inputs to a program may be provided when it is initially run via command-line arguments.
 Here's an example from EECS 280 Project 1:

 ```console
 $ ./two_sample.exe HCMST_ver_3.04.tsv q24_met_online 1 0 ppage